 Jenny Drummond: Well, it's safe to say that women's rugby has made major strides over the years.
 Make sure you tune in for episode three of The Changing Room, where we'll be discussing the future prospects of women's rugby.
 We'll see you soon.

-In the third episode of The Changing Room, Jenny Drummond, Shaunagh Brown, Claire Molloy, and members of Pontyclun Rugby Football Club, face into what’s needed to keep women’s rugby growing.
+In the third and final episode of The Changing Room, Jenny Drummond, Shaunagh Brown, Claire Molloy, and members of Pontyclun Rugby Football Club, face into what’s needed to keep women’s rugby growing.
 Recognising that the sport has come a long way but there is still a way to go until the playing field is level.

 Claire Molloy: You know, if you're a little Pontyclun rugby player, and you're looking up at you know your big Lions star like Martyn Williams, you want to be there too.

 Jenny Drummond: Welcome to the changing room, where Royal London and the Lions are bringing you the conversations that matter.
 And today we'll be discussing the future of women's rugby and the huge opportunities that lie ahead.
 I'll be joined by former England International, Shaunagh Brown, former Ireland International, Claire Molloy, and members of the Pontyclun Falcons.